- Mode of action

 - Carboxypenicillins and Ureidopenicillins

 - Adverse effects

 Penicillins are a class of beta-lactam antibiotics.
-Penicillin was the first antibiotic discovered from the mold Penicillium notatum in 1928 by Alexander Fleming at St. Mary’s Hospital in London, England.
+Penicillin was the world's first antibiotic, which was produced from the mold Penicillium notatum by Alexander Fleming in 1928.

 The basic structure of penicillins is a nucleus consisting of a beta-lactam ring (4 membered cyclic amide) and a side chain.
 The beta-lactam ring is necessary for antibacterial activity, and the side chain determines the antibacterial spectrum and pharmacologic properties.